oxalica/cbench/README.md

 # [cargo-]cbench

-Environment control for benchmarks for Linux/systemd, stabilizing benchmark results from external noise.
+Environment control for benchmarks on Linux/systemd, reducing external noise from benchmark results.

 `cbench` can be used to run any programs. `cargo-cbench` is a wrapper giving a `cargo bench`-like interface for running [cargo benches][cargo-bench] conveniently.

-We only set system environment for benchmarking programs, but do not do benchmarks or statistics ourselves.
-It's expected to be used together with benchmark frameworks/programs like [`criterion`][criterion] or [`hyperfine`][hyperfine].

 ## Installation